 Sometimes surgery

-Prompt referral to an orthopedist is indicated when progression is of concern or the curve is significant.
-Likelihood of progression is greatest around puberty.
+Prompt referral to an orthopedic surgeon is indicated when progression is of concern or the curve is significant.
+The likelihood of progression is greatest around puberty.
 Moderate curves (20 to 40°) are treated conservatively (eg, physical therapy and bracing) to prevent further deformity.

 Severe curves (> 40°) may be ameliorated surgically (eg, spinal fusion with rod placement).

-Scoliosis and its treatment often interfere with an adolescent’s self-image and self-esteem.
-Counseling or psychotherapy may be needed.
+Scoliosis and its treatment may often interfere with an adolescent’s self-image and self-esteem.
+Counseling or psychotherapy may be needed to address these concerns.